Southwest Paintings NOT by Teresa Bernard

 Southwest paintings NOT by Teresa Bernard

-These so-called “southwest paintings by Teresa Bernard” are being sold on eBay, Offer Up, Let Go, and Fine Art America.
+These so-called “southwest paintings by Teresa Bernard” are being sold on eBay, Offer Up, Let Go, Fine Art America, and other places.
 I’ve even found them sold on a few auction websites as well.
-The listings say “Teresa Bernard painted them,” but they are not paintings of mine.
+The listings say, “Teresa Bernard painted them,” but they are not mine.
 I did not paint any of those paintings.
-Also, the listing agent uses excerpts of my bio without permission, an infringement of copyright.
-They use my bio in their descriptions to make these paintings seem more legit when they are not.
+Also, the listing agent uses excerpts of my own bio without permission, which is an infringement of copyright.
+They use my bio in their descriptions to make these paintings seem more legit when they in fact are not.

 Why it Matters